 Wristbands and Accessible Viewing Areas

 Upon arrival, please visit the Access Center for information on the accessibility wristband program.
-Patrons with mobility impairments or Deaf/Hard of Hearing patrons can request an accessibility wristband at the Access Center.
-This wristband is to show Festival staff that the patron plus one companion is eligible to enter the accessible viewing areas or the Deaf and Hard of Hearing areas.
+Patrons with mobility impairments or Deaf/Hard of Hearing patrons can request a proper credentials wristband to allow access to areas that serve their needs.
+This wristband is to show festival staff that the patron plus one companion is eligible to enter the accessible viewing areas, the Deaf and Hard of Hearing area, or other ADA service areas.
 The accessibility wristband is non-transferable.

 Signage will be placed at the Festival identifying all viewing areas for patrons with mobility limitations and patrons who are Deaf / Hard of Hearing.
-Accessible Viewing Areas are marked with the Universal Sign of Accessibility on the Festival Map.
-To see the designated accessible viewing locations please visit the Access Center for a map of the Festival grounds, visit the map on the official Festival website.
+Please visit the Access Center for a map of the festival grounds or the map in the Help Center to see the designated accessible viewing locations.
+Each ADA patron is allowed 1 companion to join them in the approved area.

 Patrons with Mobility Limitations